pselker2/Testing3/README.md

 ### **Customize files for your demo**

-Files can be edited via two differnt methods:
+Files can be edited via two differnt methods":"
 1. Open the file in the repo
     - click on the file
     - click on the pencil in the upper right